rust-embedded/wg/text/0000-common-counter-interface.md

 Their `LifetimeMoveCount` defers to `Counter` to get a read of movement, but its own impls defines long-term caching of data (e.g. non volatile storage, or send reports to a server, etc).

+** Core Principal**

+> the goal of embedded-hal is to make it possible to write drivers that are portable across HALs.

 # Motivation
 [motivation]: #motivation